 Why do we use alcohol in no churn recipes?

 Both in no-churn sorbet and ice cream recipes, we often tend to a little alcohol.
 There is science behind this, as the alcohol reduces the freezing point of the ice cream, making it creamier.
-You can’t add too much either, as it can result in the ice cream not freezing at all.
-Just 1-2 tbsp is perfect for this batch of ice cream.
+You can't add too much either, as it can result in the ice cream not freezing at all.
+Just 1-2 tablespoon is perfect for this batch of ice cream.

 Considering this is such a small amount, I don’t think you need to worry about the alcohol content in this recipe.
 However, if it is a problem, you can omit it, but the consistency won’t be 100% the same (but still mega delicious!).